By Jesse Muñoz/COC Sports Information Director

 Boyajian shares the co-WSC Player of the Year honors with shortstop Isabelle Gomez of Antelope Valley College.

 "Sierra is a great hitter whose bat we're going to need heading into the postseason," said COC head coach John Wissmath, who has guided the Lady Cougars into the playoffs for a seventh straight season.

 "She plays up to her full potential by never being afraid to make a big time play," added Wissmath, "and has gotten stronger playing in the outfield every game."

 Boyajian was one of just four players from the WSC to be named to the California Community College Fastpitch Coaches Association (3CFCA) All-State team.

-The Lady Cougars had nine players earn All-WSC, East Division honors.
+The Lady Cougars had eight players earn All-WSC, East Division honors.

 Post led the squad in total hits (43) and doubles (18).
 The former Canyon High School star ranked second on the team in batting average (.381), slugging percentage (.623), RBIs (31), runs (33) and triples (four).
 She also appeared in 19 games from the circle, making nine starts and 10 relief appearances to compile a 9-5 record.

 "Kaitlyn put up uncanny stats as a freshman," Wissmath said.
 "Her contributions at the plate and in the circle were magnificent."